 Treatment by a chiropractor in areas other than neck pain and back pain

 More than treating back pain and neck pain, the chiropractor treats other body parts including shoulders, arms, hips, knees and ankles.
 In addition, as only 10% of the nervous system has to do with pain, its relief is just a small part of the clinical improvements that can be achieved through chiropractic treatment.
 At Chiro & Sports Med we use a holistic approach, which means we see the body as a whole and look for the relationship between your symptoms and body functions.
-Yet, musculoskeletal disorders are by far the biggest hit in the Australian society, with enormous costs for both society and the individual.
+Musculoskeletal disorders are by far the biggest cost for both Australian society and the individual.
 Besides mental disorders these are the main reasons why people suffer from reduced quality of life.

 Who seeks chiropractic treatment?